KYVPKR/Verilog-Projects/README.md

 # Verilog HDL Projects

-This repository contains a collection of **Verilog HDL projects** developed for learning and practicing **digital design concepts**, simulation, and synthesis using **Xilinx Vivado**.
+A collection of small Verilog HDL projects developed for learning and practicing digital logic design using **Xilinx Vivado**.

-Each project is organized in its own folder with source files and a dedicated README.
+Each project is organized in its own folder with source files and a brief description.

 ---

-## 📂 Projects Included
+## 📂 Projects

-### 🔹 Full Adder
+### Full Adder
 **Folder:** `FullAdder/`

-- Implementation of a **1-bit Full Adder** using **two Half Adders**
+- 1-bit Full Adder implemented using two Half Adders
-- Demonstrates **hierarchical design** in Verilog
-- Includes a **testbench** that verifies all input combinations
+- Includes a testbench for functional verification
-- Simulated and verified using **Vivado XSim**
+- Simulated using Vivado XSim

-📁 Files:
+**Files:**
 - `HalfAdder.v`
 - `FullAdder.v`
 - `FullAdderTB.v`

-📌 Concepts Covered:
+**Concepts:**
 - Combinational logic
-- Gate-level modeling
-- Module instantiation
+- Hierarchical design
 - Testbench creation
-- Waveform analysis

 ---

-## 🛠 Tools & Technologies
+## 🛠 Tools

-- **Language:** Verilog HDL
+- Verilog HDL
-- **EDA Tool:** Xilinx Vivado (2018.2)
+- Xilinx Vivado (2018.2)
-- **Simulator:** XSim

 ---

-## 🎯 Purpose

-This repository is intended for:
-- Learning Verilog HDL
-- Understanding digital logic design
-- Academic coursework and lab practice
-- Preparing for exams such as **GATE (ECE)**

----

 ## 👤 Author
 **Pavan Kumar Reddy Kamatham**
-RGUKT Srikakulam

 ---

-## 📌 Future Additions
+## 📌 Note

-- Ripple Carry Adder
-- Multiplexers & Demultiplexers
-- Encoders & Decoders
-- Sequential Circuits (Flip-Flops, Counters)
-- FSM-based designs

----

-## 📜 License

-This repository is maintained for educational purposes.
+This repository is for educational and practice purposes.